jdoleary/Spellmasons/docs/CriticalPath.md

 - Dynamic difficulty?
     - Allow spawning enemies sooner based on lifetime performance?
 - "How To" guides
+- Add codex where you can read about spells and enemies
 - Allow opening dev tools in exe
 # Critical Path
 - Milestone | **Trailers & Marketing**
     - Gameplay Trailer
+        - Narrated like Heat Sig trailer
+        - Explain why its specail (cast unlimited move unlimited)
+        - Spells can stand alone, but they're better together
+            - Show more complex combo
+        - Water accident
     - The Release Trailer
         - Rethink next trailer
             - Needs more text explaining the concept